 Ironic it may be, but this benefit is only applicable if there is an involved incident or accident at work.
 This is the reason why both parties need to be vigilant in ensuring that it should not be abused and misused.

-For immediate diagnosis and treatment in emergencies, companions of the injured employee should just take him to the nearest emergency room instead of looking for the accredited healthcare provider.
+For immediate diagnosis and treatment in emergencies, companions of the injured employee should just take him to the nearest emergency room instead of looking for an accredited healthcare provider.
 Some states allow treatment with the patient’s choice of a healthcare provider, while others are strict with just using the services from the insurer’s network.

-The rule of thumb is to report the incident immediately to their employer or HR in-charge to facilitate documentation.
+The rule of thumb is to report the incident immediately to their employer or HR to facilitate documentation.

 Step 2: File the Incident Report.